 For highest guiding performance and life-time, flexure guides are used (Fig 1).
 Resolution into the nanoradian range are feasible along with high angular stability.
 Optical deflection angles of up to 70 mrad can be achieved with very short settling time (milliseconds to microseconds).

-PI piezo tip/tilt systems are offered in single- and multi-axis versions.
+PI piezo-actuated mirror mounts are available in single-axis, XY, tip/tilt and 3-axis versions.
 In addition, differential piezo tip/tilt systems are equipped with two piezo actuators per axis.

 The design of a simple single axis system with a flexure guided tilt platform and one piezo actuator is shown in Fig. 1.
 The flexure forms the center of rotation (pivot point) and at the same time, preloads the piezo actuator.
 Simple design, low costs, and minimum space requirements are advantages of this version.
 A differential piezo drive is recommended for applications that require high angular stability over a wide temperature range.